 Impact of MGH Global Health in Uganda

 In its partnerships abroad, Mass General is attracting and retaining clinical faculty in key medical subspecialties and using targeted training opportunities for clinicians and community health workers across the care continuum.
-Through bilateral investments for clinical training opportunities like in the MMed and Global Medicine programs, we are developing the next generation of global leaders to address the critical health challenges of today and the emerging challenges of the future.
+Through bilateral investments for clinical training opportunities like in the MMed, MNS, and Global Medicine programs, we are developing the next generation of global leaders to address the critical health challenges of today and the emerging challenges of the future.